smolang/SemanticObjects/website/source/tutorial/knowledge-modelling.rst

 * In the engineering domain it is common practice to build asset models to support, e.g., maintenance, operations, design etc
 * There are currently several industry initiatives that endorse the use of ontologies for asset modelling, e.g., in the Industry 4.0

-.. admonition:: Asset model in the engineering domain
+.. admonition:: Asset models & digital twins
     :class: note

     Assets models are any **object of interest** in a digital twin.
 They provide the twin with **knowledge** about the **static structure** that can be **used for the twin’s simulation model**